Michael-Nelson361/Michael-Nelson361/README.md

 ### Hi there!

 I am a student at Codeup learning about data science!

-This bio is just a starter, check back for future updates!
+I was inspired to learn about AI from Ray Kurzweil and the movie Transcendence, and now I want to build systems to help advance the healthcare industry.

+I'm excited to learn more about data science from my awesome instructors here at Codeup!
 <!--
 **Michael-Nelson361/Michael-Nelson361** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.